Cave painting

 Cueva de las Manos, Perito Moreno, Argentina.
 The art in the cave is dated between 7,300 BC and 700 AD; (Note: The UNESCO dates the art to 13,000–9,000 BP.) stenciled, mostly left hands are shown.

 In archaeology, cave paintings are a type of parietal art (which category also includes petroglyphs, or engravings), found on the wall or ceilings of caves.
 The term usually implies prehistoric origin.
-Several groups of scientists suggest that the oldest of such paintings were created not by Homo sapiens, but by Denisovans and Neanderthals.
+Several groups of scientists suggest that the oldest of such paintings were created not by Homo sapiens, but by Denisovans and Neanderthals, though this is contested.

 Discussion around prehistoric art is important in understanding the history of Homo sapiens and how human beings have come to have unique abstract thoughts.
 Some point to these prehistoric paintings as possible examples of creativity, spirituality, and sentimental thinking in prehistoric humans.